Seahawks defense putting premium on communication and accountability in new scheme

 Adding to that challenge is that Bobby Wagner — the middle linebacker the last 10 years whose job is was to relay the play call from the coaches to the rest of the defense — is gone, replaced in that role now by Jordyn Brooks, Seattle’s first-round pick in 2020.

 “It definitely is something to adapt to because obviously being with Bobby you’ve been able to kind of let him handle that and then you can just go focus and go play,” Hurtt said.
 “So he’s in the midst of obviously learning a new system and obviously having to communicate the calls with the rest of the defense.
 But I will say I’m proud of where he’s at.
-I know this is foreign territory for him but he wanted to grab and take hold of it and he’s done it very well.”
+I know this is foreign territory for him, but he wanted to grab and take hold of it and he’s done it very well.”

 Seattle right now also has a few key veterans sitting out.
-Notably starting safeties Jamal Adams (shoulder) and Quandre Diggs (leg) are each still recovering from surgeries, leaving the starting safety duties for now to Ryan Neal, Ugo Amadi and Josh Jones.
+Notably, starting safeties Jamal Adams (shoulder) and Quandre Diggs (leg) are each still recovering from surgeries, leaving the starting safety duties for now to Ryan Neal, Ugo Amadi and Josh Jones.

 But even without some of the key vets who will take on significant leadership roles when they return, Hurtt feels the defense is making significant progress.